 Include an author recommended ABC and, if less than maxABC, provide rationale for establishing less than maximum permissible.

-Always include the maxABC value regardless of author’s recommendation.
+Always include the maxABC value regardless of author’s recommendation, and describe how it is calculated.

+When SSC-recommended ABCs have been lower than the maxABC, provide a short summary of the buffers applied to OFL to obtain the recommended ABC for the previous three assessments, and the factors considered by the SSC in developing those ABC recommendations.

 H. Rebuilding Analyses